bogoli/-folio/information.md

 <h3>on-campus parking</h3>

 <br/>
 <p>There are several parking options, including the Rams Head Parking Deck on Ridge Road (closest to venue) and metered parking along South Road and Country Club Road.
-Please see the Department of Public Safety’s Map of Visitor and Metered Parking for a complete list of visitor parking on UNC’s campus: http://move.unc.edu/parking/visitor-parking.</p>
+Please see the Department of Public Safety’s <a href="http://move.unc.edu/parking/visitor-parking">Map of Visitor and Metered Parking</a> for a complete list of visitor parking on UNC’s campus.</p>

 <br/>